 - Through the use of formal tests, which can identify if your child has a specific need.

 How will I raise concerns about my child if I need to?

 - Talk to us – we have an open-door policy and always welcome any communication with you.
 In the first instance, contact your child’s class teacher if you have any concerns.
-Alternatively, you can speak to Mrs Brookes, the Special Educational Needs Co-ordinator (SENCo), or Mr Clarke, the Head Teacher;
+Alternatively, you can speak to Mrs Alden, the Special Educational Needs Co-ordinator (SENCo), or Mr Clarke, the Headteacher;

 - We pride ourselves on building positive relationships with parents.
 We are open and honest with parents and hope that you are able to do the same with us.